firozkhan18/technologies-notes/conceptsIII/java-basic-fundamental-lambda-expressions.md

 * Anonymous: Nameless/Unknown
 * Anonymous Function: A method who dont have any name or identifier

+A **Lambda Expressions** is a short way to express a function in java.
+It allows us to write function inline and pass it as an argument to another function as well.

 ## 2) Lambda Syntax

 Parameters &nbsp;&nbsp;&nbsp;&nbsp;   Expression  &nbsp;&nbsp;&nbsp;&nbsp;  Body